Tailor made quizzes

 You are organising a quiz for your company/sporting team/charity night/etc.

-Various combinations of rounds are possible (general knowledge, music, film, etc, the last two obviously provided by various types of techno-cleverness).
+Various combinations of rounds are possible (general knowledge, music, film, etc, the last two provided by various types of techno-cleverness should you so desire).
 The exact set-up depends on your budget – I can simply email a list of questions for you to read out, or turn up and compere the evening for you, or even provide a celebrity compere to do the job with me.
 This might be an Archers star, or possibly the woman who provides the voice of London’s Tube system.
 She will treat the winning team to a private recital of their favourite station name.
 If you’re really clever she might even throw in a ‘Mind the Gap’.

 PS – if you want to stick with boring questions, it’s Tirana.